In this guide, I’ll break down the recent Chrysler Town & Country, highlighting the top Town & Country years to buy and the poorest years to avoid.

 - Cars.com owner ratings

-Here is a graph displaying all the combined ratings from the above sources, offering a comprehensive view.
+Here is a graph displaying all the combined ratings from the above sources, offering a complete view.

-Next, let’s look at a table that categorizes all model years of the Chrysler Town & Country as the best, neutral, and worst years based on our thorough analysis.
+Next, let’s look at a table that categorizes all model years of the Chrysler Town & Country as the best, neutral, and worst years based on our comprehensive analysis.

 Generation | Best Years | Neutral Years | Worst Years |